hunghg255/ctun/README.md

 ▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀▀
 ```

-Use `npx ctun tunnel --help` for more usage info.
+Use `npx ctun --help` for more usage info.

 ## Usage (API)